Best Snowboard Brands – The Complete List A-Z

 One of their boards which I love in the Berzerker which is style guru, Jake Blauvelt’s freeride board of choice.

-View Ride on backcountry.com
+Shop Ride on evo.com

 Rome

 Rome was founded in 2001 by Josh Reid and Paul Maravetz.
-The pair had previously worked for Burton, but after becoming frustrated with the big comperate mentality decided to go it alone.
+The pair had previously worked for Burton, but after becoming frustrated with the big corporate mentality decided to go it alone.
 Rome has always been an independent brand so they have carved out their own path, and along the way recruited some of the best freestyle riders on the planet.
 For their current crop they have tapped into to the deep Skandinavian talent pool, signing Stale Sandech and one of my favourite current riders, Alek Oestreng.

-View Rome on backcountry.com
+Shop Rome on evo.com

 Rossignol